-23 Types of Interior Doors (Popular Styles)
+23 Most-Popular Types of Interior Doors & What Styles To Use

 Interior doors play a large role in our homes, they divide public spaces and private spaces, separate work areas from entertaining areas, and, as you’ve seen, can have a great impact on the design environment.